 Rheumatoid arthritis (RA) is an autoimmune disease.
 This means that the body’s immune system fails to recognize its own tissue, and views it as a foreign invader.
 In the case of RA, the immune system attacks the joints and tissue, causing long-term damage.

 It’s hard to determine who will develop RA.
-It is believed that RA may be caused by a combination of factors, including genetic risk and environmental factors such as a bacterial or viral infection.
+It is believed that RA may be caused by a combination of factors, including genetic risk and environmental factors.
+If someone has a close relative that has RA, they have a 2 to 3 times higher risk of developing RA.
+It is also possible that being exposed to certain viral infections or cigarette smoke may trigger or worsen inflammation.

 One-third of sufferers have a mild form of RA with very few flare-ups of their symptoms.
 10% might only have one painful episode and then go for a long period with no other signs of the disease.
 For many, though, symptoms only get worse over time.

 If you have symptoms like those described above, see your doctor as soon as possible; an early diagnosis means faster treatment and less damage to your joints.
-Your doctor will first do a physical examination and ask about your medical history and signs and symptoms such as morning stiffness that may alert your doctor to the diagnosis.
-A blood test is used to determine the presence of an antibody called rheumatoid factor, which is found in 80% of rheumatoid arthritis (RA) sufferers.
+Your doctor will first do a physical examination and ask about your medical history and signs or symptoms such as morning stiffness that may alert your doctor to the diagnosis.
+Unfortunately, there are no tests that definitively confirm the diagnosis of RA.
+But as with many diseases, a doctor can make a firm diagnosis based on carefully examining a person’s medical history, performing a physical exam, and analyzing tests to see how the disease develops over time.

 An X-ray can show how much damage has already been done to hand or wrist joints.